The *chase sapphire preferred* just rolled out the biggest, limited-time offer we've ever seen: bonus_miles_full

 What Does All This Mean?

-While Chase's new application rules are still evolving, and confusing at best, we're starting to get a clearer picture of what it takes to get approved for a big bonus on both of the Sapphire cards.
+While Chase's new application rules aren't exactly cut and dry, we've got a decent idea of what it takes to get approved for a big bonus on the Sapphire Preferred.

-If you currently hold a Sapphire card, you can try downgrading to a Freedom card or closing your account outright (just be sure to use your points or move them to another Chase card) before applying.
-It's best to wait a few days – or even a week – if you decide to go this route.
+If you currently hold a Sapphire Preferred, but it's been a while since you earned a bonus, you can try downgrading to a Freedom card or closing your account outright (just be sure to use your points or move them to another Chase card) before applying.
+It's best to wait a few days – or even a week or so – if you decide to go this route.
+And keep in mind, it's no sure thing.

 Bottom Line